 7) Do sets of 1-on-1 time

-My parents have an interesting couple rule.
+My parents have an interesting couple rule when it comes to finding balance in a relationship.
 They create a list of 20 things that make each of them feel loved.
 They spread these 20 things out over any 20 days of a year.
 On each day, they both sit down in our backyard and discuss one thing.
 (I’m sorry – this isn’t too clear; is it an activity that they do together and then at the end of the day, they discuss how it went?
 A little clarity please) On the final day, they focus on creating new memories together and finding 20 other things for the next year.

 You are not the same person you were yesterday.
 And neither is your partner.
 So it is important to have heart-to-heart conversations where you can check in on how the relationship feels.
 This can be helpful when something has changed or when a situation arises where you are not satisfied with how things are going.
 My parents have been happily married for the last 27 years.
-These 1-on-1 sets might just be the secret.
+These 1-on-1 sets might just be the secret to maintain balance in a relationship.

 8) Be open to your SO’s views